marsbroshok/mlops-labs/Lab-11-KFP-CAIP/README.md

 ```
 ### Exercise 4 - Setting up GitHub integration
 In this exercise you integrate your CI/CD workflow with **GitHub**, using [Cloud Build GitHub App](https://github.com/marketplace/google-cloud-build).
 You will set up a trigger that starts the CI/CD workflow when a new tag is applied to the **GitHub** repo managing the KFP pipeline source code.
-You will use a fork of this repo during the exercise.
+You will use a fork of this repo as your source GitHub repository.

 1. [Follow the GitHub documentation](https://help.github.com/en/github/getting-started-with-github/fork-a-repo) to fork this repo
 2. Connect the fork you created in the previous step to your Google Cloud project and create a trigger following the [Creating GitHub app trigger](https://cloud.google.com/cloud-build/docs/create-github-app-triggers) article.
 Configure your trigger using the below configuration as a template: